Hell Den

-Hell Den is an adult animated sketch comedy series that premiered on May 10, 2019 on the internet platform DrinkTV and later moved to Syfy's late-night programming block, TZGZ.
+Hell Den is an adult animated sketch comedy television series that premiered on May 10, 2019 on the internet platform DrinkTV and later moved to Syfy's late-night programming block, TZGZ.
 The second season premiered on November 7, 2020.

+It is a post-apocalyptic series, with the protagonist being the only survivor of a destroyed civilization.
+With nothing else to do, the survivor spends his time by watching cartoons and movies in the last-surviving television and VCR on the planet.

 Plot

 After an Uber-Apocalypse wipes out civilization, only one person miraculously survives: 12 year-old Andrew.
 With the last working TV and VCR in existence, he invites a motley group of apocalyptic creatures into his house to watch weird cartoons and old movies.